RAN3000/AwareFit-Playground/graph_based_segmentation/README.md

 ![Original Image](demoPics/graph-based-segmentation-1-original.png?raw=true "Original Image")
 ![Segmented Image](demoPics/graph-based-segmentation-1.png?raw=true "Segmented Image")

+I only implemented the grid graph approach from the paper with grayscale images.
 I recommend reading the paper, and secondarily the commends on the code.

 ## Getting Started